How to Get Cast on HBO’s New ‘Harry Potter’ Series

 Who is in the cast of Max’s “Harry Potter”?

-At this time, the rest of the cast for the new series still remains a mystery.
+At this time, the rest of the cast for the new series still remains a chamber of secrets.

 Who is the casting director for “Harry Potter”?